NICOLE L’HUILLIER (CL)

 Residency period: May-July 2023

-Nicole L’Huillier (born in Santiago, 1985) is a transdisciplinary artist who works with sounds, vibrations, resonances and multiple transductions to explore sound as a construction material that intertwines agencies from the micro to the cosmic level, stimulating new imaginaries, sensitivities and collectivities.
-L’Huillier works with new and ancient narrative and creative technologies in order to actively move beyond anthropocentric perspectives and practice decolonial ways of imagining and being between worlds.
+Nicole L’Huillier (born in Santiago, 1985) is a transdisciplinary artist who works with sounds, vibrations, resonances, and multiple transductions to explore sound as a construction material that intertwines agencies from the micro to the cosmic level, stimulating new imaginaries, sensitivities, and collectivities.
+L’Huillier works with new and ancient narrative and creative technologies to actively move beyond anthropocentric perspectives and practice decolonial ways of imagining and being between worlds.